AidanMontare/gulp-responsive/README.md

 > Generates images at different sizes

+**In this forked version, I update all dependencies to the latest as of 2021-10-16.
+I also make some minor changes to support those new depedencies**

 ## Installation

 `gulp-responsive` depends on [sharp](https://github.com/lovell/sharp).
 Sharp is one of the fastest Node.js modules for resizing JPEG, PNG, WebP and TIFF images.